Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/azure-key-vaults.md

 Parameter | Field name | Description
 ----------|------------|------------
+`vaults.config.vault_uri` | **Vault URI** | The URI the vault is reachable from..
+Visit your Azure Key Vault Dashboard and look for the Vault URI entry.
 `vaults.config.client_id` | **Client ID** | The client ID from your registered Application.
 Visit your Azure Dashboard and select **App Registrations** to check your client ID.
 `vaults.config.tenant_id ` | **Tenant ID** | The DirectoryId and TenantId both equate to the GUID representing the ActiveDirectory Tenant.
 Depending on context, either term may be used by Microsoft documentation and products, which can be confusing.
 In other words, the "Tenant ID" IS the "Directory ID"
 `vaults.config.location` | **Location** | Each Azure geography contains one or more regions and meets specific data residency and compliance requirements.